Administration order

 Tie-in

-An agreement to keep a mortgage with a lender for a certain period of time.
-Penalties are payable if the agreement is broken.
+An agreement to keep a mortgage with a lender for a certain amount of time.
+You will have to pay a penalty if the agreement is broken.

 Time order

-A way of asking the courts to give you more time to pay a debt if you’ve missed payment.
-It can change the amount you have to pay each month, or the term left on the credit
+A way of asking the courts to give you more time to pay a debt if you have missed payments.
+It is usually for people who are going through a difficult time.
+It can change the amount you have to pay each month, or the time left on the credit agreement.

 Time to pay direction